 A sales dashboard is a tool that enables c-level executives and managers to effectively control sales KPIs and monitor them in one central place while helping teams to reach sales goals through detailed analyses of sales performance, cycle lengths, and sales funnels.

 Sales departments need to have strong ownership of their pipelines, data at their fingertips, and accurate information at any given point in time.
 By using modern sales dashboards, the performance of the team, sales opportunities, closed deals, various other sales KPIs, and sales management on a daily or strategic level become simplified and easier to follow.
 Trying to navigate all the sales tasks while increasing revenue and profits, forecasting and comparing data swiftly and accurately is of utmost importance for busy bees like sales representatives, managers, and VPs.
 To have a complete 360° overview of sales information, having real-time data overview in terms of your targets, visualising your progress, and sharing the information with clients or stakeholders, sales dashboards will enable full control while empowering you to take full advantage of professional sales analytics software.
-To see these benefits in practice, we will show you our selected sales dashboard templates, starting with the performance of your team.
+To see these benefits in practice, we will show you our selected sales dashboard templates created with datapine’s professional dashboard builder.

 The sales dashboard example illustrated above provides a perfect overview of the progress of the sales department by focusing on sales growth, sales targets, ARPU, CAC, and CLV.
-This visualisation of every aspect of your sales portfolio affords you a unique opportunity to quickly and easily take a full picture of your sales operations, without losing any valuable information.
+This visualisation of every aspect of your sales portfolio affords you a unique opportunity to take a full picture of your sales operations quickly and easily, without losing any valuable information.
+A professional sales dashboard software will help you in the process, making your operations and sales data digestible, engaging the viewers to dig deeper and provide instant insights on your most important metrics and developments.

 As a sales manager, you need to have at-a-glance information that can show you whether or not your team is meeting their individual goals.
 The sales performance dashboard above is your one-stop-shop for sales insights.
 First, you can see whether or not your team is on track to meet their planned goals by looking at the sales target KPI.
 These insights can help you plan for the future, create polished sales reports, as well as identify if your sales team might need additional training.
 Using this sales dashboard template, you can gain an insight into how this sort of real-time sales monitoring can augment your operational management and improve your profit margins.

-Our next dashboard focuses on high-level sales metrics most interesting for c-level executives, managers, and sales VPs.
+Now we will take a look at the best sales information to present on a dashboard that focuses on high-level sales metrics most interesting for c-level executives, managers, and sales VPs.
 The sales KPI dashboard expounds on the most important strategic and operational data that are needed for running the department successfully while increasing the quality and performance of sales goals.

 On top of the sales KPI dashboard, we depict an at-a-glance overview of critical sales numbers such as revenue, profit, and costs.
 We have set targets and comparisons to the previous time period to get a more detailed view if the department will reach its goals, or the set strategy and tasks need additional adjustments.
 By having current and previous data on a single screen, every manager can get a complete perspective on sales processes and dig deeper into numbers needed for sustainable business development.